Back With A Budget

-Not only is it round two with the start to the second season of Saturday Night Live but it is also host, Lily Tomlin's second time hosting the show.
+Not only was this round two, bringing in the start to the second season, it was also host, Lily Tomlin's, second time in control of the show.
 As I said in my review of her first appearance, I was a big fan of Lily Tomlin as a little kid, enough so that I would consider her a very early celebrity crush.

 Now talking about the cast, they seem to be catching on as well.
 At the start of the show, they seem to draw quite the crowd when the sketch started just outside the studio.
 It even looked like they had barricades to separate the excited fans from the action which I don't recall seeing in past sketches that landed in the outside world.

-At this point, the Not Ready for Prime Time Players were becoming a big deal and to me, the biggest sign of their success is the attention paid to the sets.
+At this point, the Not Ready for Prime Time Players were becoming a big deal, and to me, the most significant sign of their success is the attention paid to the sets.
 Other than the few sets from season one that seemed like they might have been borrowed from a fancier show, most of the sets looked like they were built for a high school play.
-Now it looks like that have an official set decorating department that is giving the show a more legitimate feel.
+Now it looks like they have an official set decorating department that is giving the show a more legitimate feel.

 The Wicker Breakdown:

 - Lily Tomlin then comes out to open the show.
-She is acting totally humble to throw off the diva scent of the opening scene but they pretend to go to commercial only to catch Lily in another diva moment before the camera really cuts away.
+She is acting humble to throw off the diva scent of the opening scene, but they pretend to go to commercial only to catch Lily in another diva moment before the camera really cuts away.

 - James Taylor then stepped on the stage to sing Shower the People.